 By systematically training ourselves to pay attention to what’s happening in our lives from a perspective of wholeness, we begin to experience ourselves, each other, and the world more wholly/holy—completely and reverently.

 ✓ Explore 6 attentional practices that deepen your capacity to respond intelligently to ignorance, suffering, and conflict.

 So we’re not denying the more troublesome aspects of our experience—this is not flight into light—but developing our capacity to be wiser, more compassionate, and more powerful in how we deal with these.

 Integrity Dynamics helps us face reality as it is just as we are while exploring the real possibility of creating something different, navigating the gaps between what is and what could be, who we are and who we aspire to be, how we are and how we want to be, what we do and what we really need to do for a better experience of ourselves, each other, and the world.

 - awareness of the essential wholeness within, between, and all around us.

 - action in service of the greatest good for ourselves, each other, and the world.

-When we think about integrity, most of us tend to think about it in terms of being honest, or aligning our values or intentions with our actions—mean what we say, do what we say, walk our talk.
-While this is part of integrity, the integrity that we explore in Integrity Dynamics is more comprehensive.
+When we think about integrity, most of us tend to think about it in terms of being honest, or aligning our values or intentions with our actions—say what we mean, mean what we say, walk our talk.
+While this is part of integrity, integrity is really about being whole.

 Integrity is honoring the essential wholeness within, between, and all around us—the integrity of ourselves as individuals inhabiting unique bodyminds in relationship with each other given the conditions of our existence.